 Cetaceans breathe using lungs and therefore rely on air from the surface – they are highly specialised, intelligent and totally aquatic mammals.
 They can produce a large and varying vocabulary of sounds as a means of communication and in many species, a form of echo-location.

-Many species of whale were hunted to the brink of extinction by the mid 1960’s – see history of whaling.
+Many species of whale were hunted to the brink of extinction by the mid 1960’s.
 Recent conservation efforts have seen a steady and encouraging rise in some cetacean populations, in particular those of the southern right and humpback whales, however the conservation status of most species is at present unsure and must be regarded as still vulnerable.
 Since 1986 over 23 000 whales are known to have been hunted and killed.
 Another major concern is the current threat from commercial fishing practices, gill nets and pollution, to the many species of dolphin that inhabit coastal waters worldwide.